+Figure 1.
+Sensor 1 centered in Sample 1

 Figure 2.
-Sensor 1 centered in Sample 1.

-Figure 3.
-Sensor 2 centered in Sample 2.
+Sensor 2 centered in Sample 2 In each sample, the sensor was centered vertically and horizontally within the compaction mold.
+Both samples were compacted in six lifts with a total of 115 blows.
+Because the lifts were not necessarily equal in thickness, as required to accommodate the sensor placement, each lift was not equal in number of blows; instead, an equal number of total blows was applied to both samples.
+After the sensors were placed in each sample, asphalt was compacted around them until they were completely covered; a minimum of 1 in. of loose asphalt was placed over each sensor prior to compaction.
+The asphalt was pre-heated to a temperature of 275 °F consistent with typical asphalt production temperatures.
 After compaction, each sample was labeled and weighed, and the height was measured in four locations to obtain an average height of the sample.
 The samples were then allowed to cool to room temperature.
 Several days later, unconfined compression testing was performed on the asphalt samples using a Baldwin compression machine with a floating head.
 The samples were heated to 140 °F before testing to simulate hot weather conditions typical of Utah pavements.
 Testing at a temperature of 140 °F is also consistent with the Marshall stability testing protocol.
 A strain rate of 2 in./min. was used, and load and displacement measurements were recorded throughout testing.
 The tests were video recorded in order to help determine when the sensors broke.
 During testing, however, the sensors did not break before the asphalt samples themselves began to fail.
 Therefore, the sensors, still intact, were removed from the failed asphalt samples and tested separately in the original configurations.
-Figures 4 and 5 depict the test setups for the vertical and horizontal configurations, respectively.
-For testing in the vertical position, Sensor 1 was positioned on a grooved metal plate that held the sensor in the desired orientation.
-A strain rate of 0.1 in./min. was used for this testing, and the tests were again video recorded.
-Results: Table 1 shows the weight and height of each sample, with the embedded sensor, as well as the density of the asphalt compacted around the sensor.
-The density of the samples is lower than typical values in the field, ensuring that the sensor would be required to carry a greater portion of the load during testing than if the asphalt had been more densely compacted.
+Figures 3 and 4 depict the test setups for the vertical and horizontal configurations, respectively.
+COMPRESSION MACHINE